TosbackCgusBridge-Bot/CGUs-versions/Barnesandnoble/Privacy Policy.md

-Effective Date: November 1, 2012
+Effective Date: May 7, 2013

 This Privacy Policy applies to personal and other information that may be collected when you interact with the Barnes &.
 Noble enterprise which consists of (a) Barnes &.
 Noble, Inc. and its subsidiaries, including their respective businesses and operations (collectively, "Barnes &.
 Noble"). (b) businesses and operations managed or operated by Barnes &.
 Noble. (c) websites owned, operated and managed by Barnes &.
-Noble, including each website that links to this Privacy Policy, and eBookstores operated by Barnes &.
+Noble, including each website that links to this Privacy Policy, and any digital content stores operated by Barnes &.
 Noble (collectively, "Barnes &.
 Noble Websites"). and (d) Barnes &.
 Noble's devices, content and applications.
 Protecting the privacy and security of your personal information is a priority at Barnes &.
 Noble, and we believe that a single, comprehensive privacy policy that is straightforward and clear is in the best interests of our customers and our businesses.
-More detailed information about specific practices and the operation of Barnes &.
-Noble Devices (as defined below) and Retail Apps (as defined below) is contained in the Barnes &.
+More detailed information about specific practices regarding Barnes &.
+Noble and NOOK mobile devices ("Devices") and mobile applications developed and maintained by Barnes &.
+Noble and NOOK ("Apps") is contained in the Barnes &.
 Noble Mobile Privacy Supplement which is incorporated into, and subject to, this Privacy Policy.
+To review the prior version of Barnes &.
+Noble's Privacy Policy, please click here.

 **By doing business with or interacting with Barnes &.
 Noble in the manner described in this Privacy Policy at any time, you are accepting the practices described in this Privacy Policy and you consent to the application of this Privacy Policy to the collection, storage, use and disclosure of all your personal and other information as described.**